statzhero/LaTeX-Word-template/README.md

 If the template or add-in you want does not appear in the box, click **Add**, switch to the folder that contains the template or add-in you want, click it, and then click **OK**.

 ## Attribution
-Forked original repo from @sebnil
+Inspired by the original repo from @sebnil